 We do not own or operate any manufacturing facilities and depend exclusively on independent third parties for the manufacture of our products.
 We compete with other companies for the production capacity of our manufacturers.
-Some of these competitors have greater financial and other resources than we have, and thus may have an advantage in securing production capacity.
+Some of these competitors may place larger orders than we do, and thus may have an advantage in securing production capacity.
 If we experience a significant increase in demand, or if an existing manufacturer of ours must be replaced, we may have to expand our third-party manufacturing capacity.
 We cannot guarantee that this additional capacity will be available when required on terms that are acceptable to us.
 See Item 1 - "Business - Sourcing, Production and Quality."
 We enter into a number of purchase order commitments each season specifying a time for delivery, method of payment, design and quality specifications, and other standard industry provisions, but do not have long-term contracts with any manufacturer.
 None of the manufacturers we use produce our products exclusively.

-In addition, we rely on a number of owned and independently-operated distribution facilities around the world to warehouse and ship products to our customers and perform other related logistic services.
+In addition, we rely on a number of owned, leased, and independently-operated distribution facilities around the world to warehouse and ship products to our customers and perform other related logistic services.
 Our ability to meet the needs of our customers depends on the proper operation of these distribution centers.
-If any of our distribution centers were closed or were to become inoperable or inaccessible for any reason, we could experience a substantial loss of inventory, disruption of deliveries to our customers and our retail stores, increased costs, and longer lead times associated with the distribution of products during the period that would be required to reopen or replace the facility.
+If any of our distribution centers were closed or were to become inoperable or inaccessible for any reason, including failure to successfully consolidate existing facilities or transition to new facilities, we could experience a substantial loss of inventory, disruption of deliveries to our customers and our stores, increased costs, and longer lead times associated with the distribution of products during the period that would be required to reopen or replace the facility.
 These disruptions could have a material adverse effect on our business, results of operations, and financial condition.